 An Antenna tuner

-The truth is a lot of old hams do not put into consideration the need to get an antenna.
-It is more or less an option tool as many operators do without them
+The truth is that many old hams do not consider the need to get an antenna.
+It is more or less an option tool as many operators do without them.

 In any case, it is still a crucial part of the puzzle you are about to solve, and it is advisable you have it if you desire to build a strong that will far efficient in receiving and transmitting radio signals.

 Many antenna tuners usually take on different shapes and sizes in their make-up.
-There are very nice and catchy types with great designs although they might attract a high price in cost.
-You can, however, still get a reasonably nice one for a good price.
+There are amiable and catchy types with great designs, although they might attract a high cost.
+You can, however, still get a reasonably nice one for a reasonable price.

-Typically, an antenna tuner lets you transmit on more than just one radio frequency than a basic antenna will permit.
-For instance, a dipole antenna will allow you send on only an 80-metre bandwidth.
+Typically, an antenna tuner lets you transmit on more than just one radio frequency than a primary antenna will permit.
+For instance, a dipole antenna will allow you to send on only an 80-metre bandwidth.

-Essentially, it is merely a piece of equipment that gives you the option of transmitting on as many bands as possible.
+It is essentially a piece of equipment that gives you the option of transmitting on as many bands as possible.

 Getting License For Your Ham Radio

 So you have finished building your ham radio, and it is now ready for use.
 But you can’t just go ahead and start operating immediately.